A.I. Artificial Intelligence: Plot

-David and Teddy are captured by the "Flesh Fair", a traveling circus-like event at which obsolete mechas are destroyed in front of jeering crowds.
-About to be destroyed himself, David pleads for his life, and the audience revolts; allowing David to escape with Gigolo Joe, a prostitute mecha on the run after being framed for murder.
-David, Teddy and Joe go to the decadent resort town of Rouge City, where "Dr. Know", a holographic answer engine, directs them to the top of Rockefeller Center in the flooded ruins of New York City and provides fairy tale information that David interprets as suggesting that a Blue Fairy can help him.
+David and Teddy are captured by the "Flesh Fair", a kind of traveling circus, in which obsolete mechas are destroyed in front of jeering crowds.
+About to be destroyed himself, David pleads for his life.
+The audience revolts, allowing David to escape with Gigolo Joe, a prostitute mecha on the run after being framed for murder.
+David, Teddy, and Joe go to the decadent resort town of Rouge City, where "Dr. Know", a holographic answer engine, directs them to the top of Rockefeller Center in the flooded ruins of New York City.

-Above the ruins of New York, David meets Professor Hobby, his creator, who tells him that their meeting demonstrates David's ability to love and desire as well as to pursue his dreams like a human.
+Above the ruins of New York, David meets Professor Hobby, his creator, who tells him that their meeting demonstrates David's ability to love and desire, as well as to pursue his dreams, like a human.
 David finds copies of himself, including female variants called "Darlene", ready to be shipped.
 Disheartened by his lost sense of individuality, David attempts suicide by falling from a skyscraper into the ocean.
-While underwater, David notices a figure resembling the Blue Fairy before Joe rescues him in an amphibious aircraft.
+While underwater, he notices a figure resembling the Blue Fairy, before Joe rescues him in an amphibious aircraft.
 Before David can explain, authorities capture Joe with an electromagnet.
 David and Teddy take control of the aircraft to see the Blue Fairy, which turns out to be a statue from an attraction on Coney Island.
 The two become trapped when the Wonder Wheel falls on their vehicle.
 Believing that the Blue Fairy is real, David repeatedly asks the statue to turn him into a real boy until his power source is depleted.

-Two thousand years later, humanity is extinct and Manhattan is buried under glacial ice.
+Two thousand years later, humanity is extinct at least on Earth and Manhattan is buried under glacial ice.
 Mechas have evolved into an advanced form, and a group known as the Specialists, interested in humanity, find and resurrect David and Teddy.
 They reconstruct the Swinton family home from David's memories before explaining, via an interactive version of the Blue Fairy, that he cannot become human.
 However, they recreate Monica through genetic material from the strand of hair that Teddy kept.
 This version of Monica can live for only one day and cannot be revived.
 David spends his happiest day with Monica, and as she falls asleep in the evening, Monica tells David that she has always loved him.
 David lies down next to her and closes his eyes as Teddy watches over them.